• Skip to main content

 When I first saw this month's bake-together recipe for angel food cake, my eyes glazed over and my brain went into a sort of hibernation mode.

-What I love most about participating every month in this fun baking group is Abby's encouragement to change up her recipes and put our own spin on them.
+What I love most about participating every month in this fun baking group is Abby's (Abby Dodge, baker extraordinaire and cookbook author) encouragement to change up her recipes and put our own spin to them.

 If you've been here before you know that you don't have to tell me twice about something like that.